Skip to main content

 We have refined our installation process over hundreds of projects to ensure every customer receives a smooth, professional experience from first contact to final commissioning.

-We visit your property to assess your roof orientation, pitch, condition, and any shading from trees or neighbouring buildings.
-We review your electricity bills to understand your usage patterns and discuss your goals for the system.
-You receive a detailed written quote with system design, projected generation figures, estimated savings, and a clear breakdown of all costs.
+We assess roof orientation, pitch, condition and shading.
+Review your electricity bills and discuss your goals.
+You receive a detailed written quote with system design, projected generation, estimated savings and full cost breakdown.

 Northern Powergrid G99 Applications